Our Commitment to Diversity, Equity and Inclusion (DEI)

 Building Trust Through Diversity, Health Care Equity, and Inclusion in Internal Medicine Grant Award

-CMH is among the leading Internal Medicine programs awarded grants to promote more equity in healthcare.
+Community Memorial is among the leading Internal Medicine programs awarded grants to promote more equity in healthcare.
 Learn more about our innovative Dialogues Around Diversity project.

-Graduate Medical Education at Community Memorial Healthcare (CMH) is committed to supporting the professional development of students underrepresented in medicine.
-We invite interested underrepresented fourth year medical students with financial need to apply for our CMH Diversity Scholarship program.
-Through the program, we offer an elective two- to four-week clinical rotation during which the scholarship student will be paired with both a faculty and resident mentor.
+Our Graduate Medical Education program is committed to supporting the professional development of students underrepresented in medicine.
+We invite interested underrepresented fourth year medical students with financial need who have faced adversity due to their social identities or backgrounds to apply for our Community Memorial Scholarship program.

 • Up to a $3000 stipend to assist with documented housing/travel expenses